Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO with First-order Feedback

-\end{remark} \paragraph{Comparison between Algorithms \ref{COCOAlgonewest1} and \ref{COCOAlgonew1}:} Comparing the statements of Theorem \ref{first-alg-bd} and \ref{second-alg-bd}, we observe that the first algorithm offers an improved dependence on the path length compared to the second algorithm in their universal dynamic regret bounds ($\tilde{O}(\sqrt{1+\mathcal{P}_T(u_{1:T}}))$ vs $\tilde{O}(1+\mathcal{P}_T(u_{1:T}))$).
-On the other hand, for problems where the constraint functions change rapidly with time, the second algorithm yields a better CCV bound than the first algorithm.
-To see this, first recall that $\mathcal{P}_T^\star$ corresponds to the path length generated by the minimizers of the cost functions and $\mathds{P}_T^\star$ corresponds to the shortest feasible path length.
-Now, if $\mathds{P}_T^\star = \Omega(\sqrt{T}),$ the second algorithm yields $O(\sqrt{T(1+\mathds{P}_T^\star)})$ CCV which could be substantially smaller than the $O(\sqrt{T(1+\mathcal{P}_T^\star)})$ CCV bound achieved by the first algorithm.
-On the other hand, in terms of computational complexity, the second algorithm is faster than the first algorithm as it only needs the gradient information of the cost and constraint functions and avoids the costly projection step on the time-varying feasible sets.
+\end{remark} \paragraph{Comparison between Algorithm \ref{COCOAlgonewest1} and Algorithm \ref{COCOAlgonew1}:} Comparing the statements of Theorem \ref{first-alg-bd} and Theorem \ref{second-alg-bd}, we observe that the first algorithm offers an improved dependence on the path length in the universal dynamic regret bound ($\tilde{O}(\sqrt{1+\mathcal{P}_T(u_{1:T}}))$ vs $\tilde{O}((1+\mathcal{P}_T(u_{1:T}))$).
+On the other hand, for problems where the cost functions change rapidly with time, the second algorithm yields a better CCV bound.
+To see this, recall that $\mathcal{P}_T^\star$ denotes the path length generated by the minimizers of the cost functions and $\mathds{P}_T^\star$ is the shortest feasible path length, which is independent of the cost functions.
+Now, if $\mathds{P}_T^\star = \Omega(\sqrt{T}),$ the second algorithm yields $O(\sqrt{T(1+\mathds{P}_T^\star)})$ CCV which could be substantially smaller than the $O(\sqrt{T(1+\mathcal{P}_T^\star)})$ CCV bound guaranteed by Algorithm \ref{COCOAlgonewest1}.
+On the other hand, in terms of computational complexity, the Algorithm \ref{COCOAlgonew1} is more efficient than Algorithm \ref{COCOAlgonewest1} as the former needs only the gradient information and avoids the costly projection step.